tremor-rs/tremor-www/community/governance/Contributing.md

 conflicts you are expected to always rebase instead of merge.
 E.g. always use rebase when bringing the latest changes from the main branch to your feature branch.
-Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.
+Also, please make sure that fix-up commits are squashed into other related commits with meaningful commit messages.

 GitHub allows [closing issues using keywords][closing-keywords].
 This feature